SeanKilleen/seankilleen.github.io/_posts/2020-06-08-thoughts-on-the-net-foundations-revised-election-process.md

 * Diversity of candidates as an explicitly stated goal.
 * Term Limits
 * Staggered Election, and how it's being implemented.
-* Nominating committees as an encouraging force
+* Nominating committees as an encouraginging/enabling body
 * Voting system.
 Same one as last time, that seems to make sense.
 * Requirement of time commitment